 We begin to correct the normal curvature of your spine to help restore and reduce pressure on your nervous system.
 The correction to the proper position of the spine will help to slow the degenerative process caused by previous stressors on your body.

 This phase of care can take a few weeks with minor conditions, to months with more severe cases.
 It is like trying to correct your teeth with braces, which can take months or years depending on the severity of your condition.

-This phase begins once your symptoms have completely dissipated and is where we will work together to make sure you maintain this positive state.
-Wellness care is about looking after your spine, nervous system and body for the rest of your life.
-Treatment frequency can be from once per week to once every two months, depending on the types of stressors in your life.
-Once you have reached this level of care for your spine and nervous system, it is easier to maintain than go through the first two phases of care again.
+This phase begins once your symptoms have dissipated and is where we will work together to make sure you maintain this positive state.
+Maintenance care is about looking after your spine, nervous system and musculoskeletal system for the rest of your life.
+Treatment frequency is different for each individual, depending on the types of stressors in your life.
+When and if you notice your symptoms returning, it is easier to get on top of it rather than go through the first two phases of care again.
 It is like cleaning your teeth or exercising, once you have reached your desired level of health, you work at maintaining it.